 School counsellors continue to be available to students requiring support.
-Starting, March 30th, please email your school counsellor to set up a phone or e- conversation.
+Please email your school counsellor to set up a phone or e- conversation.
 We are working towards setting up an online booking system for phone or e-appointments.
 Please stay tuned.

 Please take care of yourselves and reach out if you need support!